 Contact a Columbia Personal Injury Lawyer at Chappell, Smith & Arden

-Call our firm at (803) 779-2126 or email us via the contact form on this page to set up a free, no obligations initial consult with one of our lawyers.
+Call our firm at (803) 929-3600 or contact us online to set up a free, no obligations initial consult with one of our lawyers.
 During this meeting, you can learn more about your rights, as well as how we can help you.

 From our six office locations throughout South Carolina, our attorneys provide the highest quality legal services to injured people and families in Columbia, Alken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout South Carolina.